richardvenneman/appsignal-docs/source/application/index.html.md

 To remove an app from AppSignal a couple things need to be done to make sure it's removed completely and won't continue to send data to AppSignal's servers.

-- First remove the AppSignal integration (Ruby gem / Elixir package) from your app.
+- First remove the AppSignal integration (Ruby gem, Elixir package and JavaScript packages) from your app and deploy your app.
 - Remove any AppSignal configuration files and system environment variables.
 - Redeploy your application.
 This will make sure the AppSignal servers won't continue to receive data from your app.
   - Make sure all your webservers are restarted.